Ganden Monastery - Birthplace of Tibetan Gelugpa

 Historical and cultural relics

-There are many precious historical and cultural relics left in Ganden Monastery, including beautiful murals and sculptures, elaborate Thangka, dating back to Ming dynasty and the armor carved with four languages and decorated with jewelries which was bestowed by Emperor Qianlong of Qing Dynasty in 1757.
+There are many precious historical and cultural relics left in Ganden Monastery, including beautiful murals and sculptures, elaborate Thangkas, dating back to the Ming dynasty, and the armor carved with four languages and decorated with jewelry that was bestowed by Emperor Qianlong of the Qing Dynasty in 1757.

-As one of Tibet’s cultural centers, Ganden Monastery is composed of over 50 buildings including assemblies, shrines, chapels, pagodas and some other halls for Buddhism chanting or learning.
-The Tsochin Hall, the biggest assembly contains over one hundred massive pillars and different sections of lobby halls, chapels and Buddha palaces.
-Most of the chapels are two-storey buildings which could accommodate over one hundred Buddhists chanting at the same time.
+As a revered cultural and spiritual hub of Tibet, Ganden Monastery is composed of over 50 structures, including assemblies, shrines, chapels, pagodas, and some other halls for Buddhist chanting or learning.
+The Tsochin Hall, the biggest assembly, contains over one hundred massive pillars and different sections of lobby halls, chapels, and Buddha palaces.
+Most of the chapels are two-storey buildings that could accommodate over one hundred Buddhists chanting at the same time.

-With white walls and red roofs, those buildings have different purposes.
+Nestled against the mountainside, these buildings, most with white walls and red roofs, and some with vermilion red walls and golden yellow exteriors, have different purposes.
+Red ones mainly house Dharma protector shrines or key scripture study halls, golden ones serve as the monastery's core religious ritual sites, holding supreme status, while white-walled buildings with red rooftops form the heart of the monastery's religious activities and monastic daily life.
 Such as the Tri Thok Khang, known as the clothing-preserving Hall, once served as the bedchamber of Tsongkhapa and his successors, was the place for them to learn esoteric methods.
-And the Serdhung is the Holy Stupa Hall to keep the body of each abbot by building pagoda here.
+And the Serdhung is the Holy Stupa Hall to keep the body of each abbot by building a pagoda here.

 Tsongkhapa Butter Lamp Festival

-Tsongkhapa Butter Lamp Festival, celebrated in whole Tibet is the most important traditional festival in Ganden Monastery to mourn its founder.
-Hold on October 25 of Tibetan calendar, the death date of Tsongkhapa, this festival is quite solemn and grand.
-During the daytime, the 26 meters long, 10 meters wide tapestry of Buddha hanging outside the temple, and in the night, all the butter lamps light up the whole monastery to make the worship all-night.
-The local Tibetans around villages prepare the butter lamps several days in advance and light them up on that day by putting them along the window side.
-If you stay overnight here, you can find this region is covered with dim lighting.
+Tsongkhapa Butter Lamp Festival, celebrated in whole Tibet is the most important traditional festival in Ganden Monastery to commemorate its founder.
+On October 25 of the Tibetan calendar, the death date of Tsongkhapa, this festival is quite solemn and grand.
+During the daytime, the 26 meters long, 10 meters wide tapestry of Buddha hangs outside the temple, and at night, all the butter lamps light up the whole monastery to make the worship all night.
+The local Tibetans around villages prepare the butter lamps several days in advance and light them up on that day and put them along the window side.
+If you stay overnight here, you can find that this region is covered with dim lighting.

-● Photography: Summer months (June, July & August) are the best time to visit Ganden Monastery with great scenery and meet the Buddha ceremony during the Shoton Festival on June 30 of Tibetan calendar.
+2. Best Time to Visit: Summer months (June to August) are the best time to visit Ganden Monastery with great scenery and meet the Buddha ceremony during the Shoton Festival on June 30 of Tibetan calendar.

-● Ganden-Samya Monastery Trekking: For hikers, the 80 km pilgrimage road from Ganden Monastery to Samya Monastery is worth trying during the months from May to October.
-In these 4 days trekking trip, you can encounter valleys, temples, lakes, hillside fields, desert, villages, groves and more to experience authentic Tibet nature.
+5. Other Attractions: If you have enough time, the Ganden Kora (walking in a clockwise direction) is great experience to meet stunning views of the nearby Kyi-chu Valley and encounter large numbers of pilgrims, rubbing holy rocks and prostrating themselves along the path; for hikers, the 80 km pilgrimage road from Ganden Monastery to Samya Monastery is worth trying during the months from May to October.
+In this 4-day trekking trip, you can encounter valleys, temples, lakes, hillside fields, desert, villages, groves, and more to experience authentic Tibet's nature.

 Tibet is too vast to be visited in one single trip, but planning ahead of time can make most of your holiday.
 A classic Tibet tour always takes about 4 ~ 8 days.
 Apart from 2 days for arrival and departure, it usually needs 2 other days to explore majestic Potala Palace and other landmarks in Lhasa, the capital of Tibet.
 With a day trip’s distance from Lhasa, Namtso Lake is another perfect tour extension if you visit Tibet from May to October.